Tooltips can play a big role in your web designs and that isn’t new anymore. Just use them correctly and they will help you improve user experience.

 … and this is how you can get the above value with jQuery:

-In this article, we’ll use these attributes to store data like positioning coordinates for our map pins.
+In this article, we’ll use data attributes to store information like positioning coordinates for our map pins.
+If you want to read more about HTML5 custom data attributes, go to MDN web docs.

 #wrapper- This is the element that wraps all the other elements.
 Its